 The inhabitants of several small Canadian and American islands in Lake Erie may soon be benefiting from the invention of the Hovercraft.

-The inhabitants of several small Canadian and American islands in Lake Erie may soon be benefiting from the invention of the Hovercraft.
+Background: The inhabitants of several small Canadian and American islands in Lake Erie may soon be benefiting from the invention of the Hovercraft.
 A group of engineers is currently testing a large hovercraft to see if it can be used as a ferry to take goods and passengers to the lake islands.

 Hovercraft have been used experimentally across the English Channel and at least once in commercial use in Monte Carlo, Monaco.